casterbn/QtCompile/library/home-Index Page.md

 ## IMPORTANT: Recent update of macOS breaks my build

+Update 4/25:
+A reinstall of OS doesn't resolve the issue.
+Hard drive attached to the macOS can be formatted by neither "Disk Utility" nor terminal.

 A recent update of macOS breaks everything on my local environment.
 I don't know if I can fix the problem quickly.
 Probably a reinstall of OS and a reconfigure of environment will be a solution.